 Western high adventure happens here for older Scouts and Venturers in almost 140,000 acres of rugged northern New Mexico.
 The ranch also has a center for volunteer and professional training.
 The address is 17 Deer Run Road; Cimarron, NM 87714.
 (Cimarron is pronounced sim-a-ROAN.)

 Philmont Staff Association

-Former and current summer and permanent staff members of Philmont Scout Ranch, and of the Philmont Training Center, Cimarron, New Mexico, are eligible for membership.
+Former and current summer and permanent staff members of Philmont Scout Ranch and of the Philmont Training Center are eligible for membership.
 Some association objectives are to promote wilderness camping and other ranch programs, suggest new programs in ranch management, and offer time and talent to local councils for promoting the ranch.